 The SWRCB GAMA data includes measurements of known chemicals and contaminants at each well (SWRCB 2019).
 Within California, more than 260 different chemicals are measured and monitored.
 These include both contaminants with known human health impacts and emerging contaminants.
 The groundwater samples collected at each well are analyzed by an accredited environmental laboratory for commonly observed chemical constituents such as bacteria (total and fecal coliform), inorganic constituents (metals, major anions and general minerals), volatile organic compounds (VOCs), and trace elements.
 Test results are compared against three public drinking water standards established by the California Department of Public Health: primary maximum contaminant levels (MCLs), secondary maximum contaminant levels (SMCLs), and notification levels (NLs) (Bennett 2018).
 These water quality standards are used for comparison purposes only.
 The water in the shallow groundwater layer is often brackish and not suitable as a drinking water source (i.e., non-potable).
-When contaminant concentrations exceed human health benchmarks, remediation efforts are generally required and overseen by the SWRCB, RWQCB, the local enforcement agency, or the DTSC.
+When contaminant concentrations exceed human health benchmarks, remediation efforts are generally required and overseen by either the SWRCB or the RWQCB.